Bertha Hill

 Bertha "Chippie" Hill (March 15, 1905 - May 7, 1950), was an American blues and vaudeville singer and dancer, best known for her recordings with Louis Armstrong.

 Career

-Hill was born on March 15, 1905 in Charleston, South Carolina, one of sixteen children.
-The family moved to New York in 1915.
-She began her career as a dancer in Harlem and by 1919 was working with Ethel Waters.
+Hill was born on March 15, 1905, in Charleston, South Carolina, one of sixteen children.
+The family moved to New York in 1915 when she was 13 years old.
+She began her career as a dancer in Harlem and began working with Ethel Waters as a dancer in New York by 1919.
 At age 14, during a stint at Leroy's, a noted New York nightclub, Hill was nicknamed "Chippie" because of her youth.
-She also performed with Ma Rainey as part of the Rabbit Foot Minstrels.
-She was not just part of the troupe, she was a singer and dancer specifically.
+She performed with Ma Rainey as part of the Rabbit Foot Minstrels, where she was not just part of the troupe, but was a singer and dancer specifically.
 She later established her own song and dance act and toured on the TOBA circuit in the early 1920s.